CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 | [Default value in Go's method]
 | [How to create new file using go script]
 [How to get the directory of the currently running file?] |
+[How to add new methods to an existing type in Go?] |
+[Rendering template.HTML directly into templates] |
+[Stop goroutine execution on timeout] |

 [Default value in Go's method]: https://stackoverflow.com/a/23650312/9935654
 [How to create new file using go script]: https://stackoverflow.com/a/46749116/9935654
 [How to get the directory of the currently running file?]: https://stackoverflow.com/a/53913521/9935654
 [How to convert interface{} to string?]: https://stackoverflow.com/a/27158543/9935654
+[How to add new methods to an existing type in Go?]: https://stackoverflow.com/a/28800807/9935654
+[Rendering template.HTML directly into templates]: https://stackoverflow.com/a/21435808/9935654
+[Stop goroutine execution on timeout]: https://stackoverflow.com/a/50579561/9935654

 {{< /table/bootstrap-table >}}